The Nightmare and Sleep Disorder Toolkit - by Courtney Worley & Michael R Nadorff (Paperback)

 About the Author

-Courtney Worley, PhD, MPH, is a diplomate in behavioral sleep medicine and a board-certified clinical psychologist specializing in evidence-based interventions for sleep and trauma.
-Worley previously lead the national implementation of written exposure therapy in the Department of Veterans Affairs (VA) as a system wide training program.
-In her clinical practice, she provides specialty virtual services in a number of evidence-based psychotherapies including specialized sleep interventions, and psychotherapies for PTSD.
-She serves as a trainer and consultant in the United States and Internationally for clinicians and healthcare systems implementing evidence-based psychotherapies for PTSD.
+Courtney Worley, PhD, MPH, is a diplomate in behavioral sleep medicine, and board-certified clinical psychologist specializing in evidence-based interventions for sleep and trauma.
+Worley previously led the national implementation of written exposure therapy in the Department of Veterans Affairs (VA) as a system-wide training program.
+In her clinical practice at Upward Behavioral Health, she provides virtual services across the United States using evidence-based psychotherapies, including specialized sleep interventions and psychotherapies for post-traumatic stress disorder (PTSD).
+She serves as a trainer and consultant in the United States and internationally for clinicians and health care systems implementing evidence-based psychotherapies for PTSD.
 Her sleep research program includes investigating nightmare epidemiology and the comorbidity between nightmares and other psychiatric disorders.

-Michael R. Nadorff, PhD, is a professor of psychology at Mississippi State University.
-He completed a nightmare treatment study as his dissertation project and has worked in nightmare treatment for well over a decade.
+Michael R. Nadorff, PhD, is professor of psychology at Mississippi State University.
+He completed a nightmare treatment study as his dissertation project, and has worked in nightmare treatment for well over a decade.
 His research focuses on the association between nightmares, as well as other sleep difficulties, and suicidal behavior.
-Nadorff has published more than 100 peer-reviewed manuscripts and has been cited more than 4,700 times.
+Nadorff has published more than one hundred peer-reviewed manuscripts, and has been cited more than 4,700 times.
 He has received more than fifteen million dollars in grant funding, with active external grant awards from NIMH, SAMHSA, and the CDC.
-He also currently serves as president of the Society of Behavioral Sleep Medicine.
+He is also past president of the Society of Behavioral Sleep Medicine.